U.S. flag

 This section describes the processes for the following:

-In general, allow 7 to 10 business days for additional TAFS requests.
+In general, allow 7 to 10 business days for additional TAFS requests to be completed.

 1530.10—Federal Appropriation Symbols and Titles (FAST Book)